-In this paper, we presented randomized online CF coloring algorithms (against oblivious adversaries) for several range space in the plane, using $O(\log n)$ colors with high probability.
-We also presented the first efficient deterministic algorithm for CF coloring points in the plane with respect to nearly-equal axis-parallel rectangles (which works against a non-oblivious adversary).
+In this paper, we presented randomized online CF coloring algorithms (against oblivious adversaries) for several range spaces in the plane, using $O(\log n)$ colors with high probability.
+We have also presented the first efficient deterministic algorithm for CF coloring points in the plane with respect to nearly-equal axis-parallel rectangles (excluding the weaker algorithm given in the preliminary version of this paper [7]); this algorithm works also against a non-oblivious adversary.

 Interestingly, we were unable to extend the deterministic algorithm to other ranges (in particular, halfplanes, and congruent disks) in the plane, and we leave as open the problem of finding any deterministic algorithm for these ranges that uses only polylogarithmically many colors.
 Another open problem is to obtain randomized algorithms with comparable performances against non-oblivious adversaries.
-As noted, this is also a challenge for the simpler 1-dimensional variant studied in [4].
+As noted, this is also a challenge for the simpler 1-dimensional variant studied by Chen et al. [8].